 DRAFT ROAD MAP

 It is anticipated that VDES may be implemented in several stages.
-Some radio manufactures have already started to develop the prototype VDE transceiver that have the capability of VHF digital data exchange (VDE) function and such prototypes are expected to be available for testing in 2014.
-Several modulation schemes and channel arrangements are being proposed, to generate an efficient system, reduce equipment costs and avoid causing harmful interference to – or being troubled by interference from – other services in the maritime VHF band such as the existing AIS, DSC and VHF voice communication.
-Robust protocols to ensure a high probability of information delivery also need to be further developed.
+Some radio manufactures have already started to develop prototype VDE transceivers that have the capability of VHF digital data exchange (VDE) function and such prototypes are expected to be available for testing in 2014.
+Several modulation schemes are being proposed, to generate an efficient system, reduce equipment costs and avoid causing harmful interference to – or being troubled by interference from – other services in the maritime VHF band such as satellite, the existing AIS, DSC and VHF voice communication.
+To ensure a high probability of information delivery, robust protocols also need to be further developed.

-For WRC-15 to approve the allocation of the proposed frequencies for VDES, in light of the urgency to protect the AIS VDL, supporting studies, field trials and even partial implementation may be necessary, even before satellite assets envisaged to be part of the full system can be made available.
+For WRC-15 to approve the allocation of the proposed frequencies for VDES, in light of the urgency to protect the AIS VDL, supporting studies, field trials and even partial implementation may be necessary

 To facilitate a satellite frequency allocation for the VDES, sharing studies involving land mobile VHF stations are underway in ITU.
 It is expected that such studies will be completed during the development of the ITU Recommendations for VDES so that final decisions by WRC-18 can facilitate a fully featured VDES including the satellite aspects.